Skip to main content

 Federal, state and local government spending (G).
 The 2020-21 COVID-19 stimulus was the largest fiscal expansion in Australian peacetime history.
 The 2024-25 Budget tightened the structural position.

-What is 7.
+What are 7.
 Overseas economic conditions?

 Show answer